Particular/AwsLoanBrokerShowcase/README.md

 - BankAdapter2
 - BankAdapter3

+Alongside the containers required to capture and visualize metrics and traces:

+- adot
+- Prometheus
+- Grafana
+- Jaeger

 All containers will use the same network as the LocalStack container instance.

 To interact with the sample, attach a console to the Client running container by executing the following command: